asiradnan/Send-Wishes/README.md

 # Send Wish 🎉
-[Send Wish](https://sendwish.asiradnan.com) – Send anonymous wishes via email with a simple UI.
+[Send Wish](https://sendwish.asiradnan.com) – Send wishes to whoever you want without revealing your identity!

 ## ✨ Features
 ✅ Send wishes to anyone from `anonymouswisher00@gmail.com`
+✅ Stay anonymous – your identity remains hidden
 ✅ Clean and simple user interface
 ✅ Built with Django for backend processing